JMGama/Hibernate-Example/README.md

 # Hibernate-Example
-Example of a simple Java project implementing the Hibernate Framework
+Example of a simple Java project implementing the Hibernate Framework.